anton-gogolev/nlog.loki/README.md

 </nlog>
 ```

-The `@endpoint` attribute is a [Layout](https://github.com/NLog/NLog/wiki/Layouts) that must ultimately resolve to a fully-qualified absolute URL of the Loki Server when running in a [Single Proccess Mode](https://grafana.com/docs/loki/latest/overview/#modes-of-operation) or of the Loki Distributor when running in [Microservices Mode](https://grafana.com/docs/loki/latest/overview/#distributor).
-When an invalid URI is encountered, all log messages are silently discarded.
+`endpoint` must resolve to a fully-qualified absolute URL of the Loki Server when running in a [Single Proccess Mode](https://grafana.com/docs/loki/latest/overview/#modes-of-operation) or of the Loki Distributor when running in [Microservices Mode](https://grafana.com/docs/loki/latest/overview/#distributor).

 `username` and `password` are optional fields, used for basic authentication with Loki.

 `label` elements can be used to enrich messages with additional [labels](https://grafana.com/docs/loki/latest/design-documents/labels/). `label/@layout` support usual NLog layout renderers.

+### Async Target
+`NLog.Loki` is an [async target](https://github.com/NLog/NLog/wiki/How-to-write-a-custom-async-target#asynctasktarget-features).
+You should **not** wrap it in an [AsyncWrapper target](https://github.com/NLog/NLog/wiki/AsyncWrapper-target).
+The following configuration options are supported.
+Make sure to adjust them to the expected throughput and criticality of your application's logs, especially the batch size, retry count and task delay.

+`taskTimeoutSeconds` - How many seconds a Task is allowed to run before it is cancelled (default 150 secs).

+`retryDelayMilliseconds` - How many milliseconds to wait before next retry (default 500ms, and will be doubled on each retry).

+`retryCount` - How many attempts to retry the same Task, before it is aborted (default 0, meaning no retry).

+`batchSize` - Gets or sets the number of log events that should be processed in a batch by the lazy writer thread (default 1).

+`taskDelayMilliseconds` - How many milliseconds to delay the actual write operation to optimize for batching (default 1 ms).

+`queueLimit` - Gets or sets the limit on the number of requests in the lazy writer thread request queue (default 10000).

+`overflowAction` - Gets or sets the action to be taken when the lazy writer thread request queue count exceeds the set limit (default Discard).